How to Stay Cool While Camping

 - Insects: If you are in an area where mosquitoes like to bite, a hammock allows them easy access to your skin.
 To keep them away, use a bug net.
 Another option is to apply some bug spray on the outside of your hammock, though a bug net may be easier on the nose.

-- Positioning: A hammock forces your body into a slouching hunch that isn’t particularly healthy for your back.
+- Positioning: A hammock forces your body into a slouching hunch that is not particularly healthy for your back.
 To lie flat in a hammock, lie diagonally in it.
-If you haven’t tried this yet, you should — it’s quite remarkable and provides a completely flat surface for your body.
+If you have not tried this yet, you should — it’s quite remarkable and provides a completely flat surface for your body.

 - Rain: String a tarp above your hammock to avoid getting soaked in the middle of the night.